- Key definitions

 - Health information about an individual; or

-- Genetic information about an individual that is not otherwise health information.
+- Genetic or biometric information about an individual that is not otherwise health information.

 What Personal Information do we collect?

 The information we collect depends on the nature of your interactions with us.
-DAA collects both Personal Information and non-personal information, including details about:
+Dietitians Australia collects both personal information and non-personal information, from:

-DAA may also collect Sensitive Information such as health information and information about an individual’s membership of professional associations.
+Dietitians Australia may also collect sensitive information such as health information, information about an individual’s membership of professional associations, and whether you identify as Aboriginal or Torres Strait Islander.

-DAA may also collect and process non-personal information provided by your browser when you visit our website.
+Dietitians Australia may also collect and process non-personal information provided by you or your browser when you visit our website.
 This may include the website you came from, your location information, IP address and the time and date of access.

 How do we collect your Personal Information?

-DAA will collect Personal Information from you in several ways.
+Dietitians Australia will collect personal information from or about you in several ways.

 - Indirectly.
-This may be through emails, forms, face-to-face meetings, interviews, registration, attendance at seminars, business cards, online queries and telephone conversations, as well as services through our website and social media channels.
+This may be through attendance at seminars, business cards, online queries, as well as our social media channels.

 Why do we collect, hold, use and disclose Personal Information?